 The shooting is always my favorite part, but I think meeting all the different people that work in this field and how friendly and open everyone was with us and the project had to be a close second.

-Check out more of Matthew's work at thematthewallen.com.
+See more of Matthew’s work on his website.